LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-02-displaying-auth0-user-profiles-in-ASP.NET-Core-MVC-part1.md

 ## Bind Token to our ASP.NET client application ##

 Now that you have generated the token it is time to copy it into a class.
 Let's create the class in the Models called ConstantString.
 Yes there are safer methods of doing this which I will cover in the next tutorial.
-For now let's keep it simple and keep this out of
+For now let's keep it simple and keep this out of source control at all costs!
+If you accidentally commit it, you can also rotate the secret in the Auth0 dashboard so the token value is no longer functional.

 ```
 using System;